Maltese VS West Highland White Terrier

 Health and Lifespan

 The Maltese typically lives 12–15 years, while the West Highland White Terrier has a lifespan of 13–15 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Patent Ductus Arteriosus for the Maltese and Atopic Dermatitis for the West Highland White Terrier.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Malteses typically range from $1000 to $3000, while West Highland White Terriers cost $1000 to $2000.
-Ongoing monthly costs are approximately $106 for the Maltese and $114 for the West Highland White Terrier.
+Malteses typically range from $1000 to $3000, while West Highland White Terriers cost $1000 to $2000.
+Monthly costs are approximately $116 for the Maltese and $98 for the West Highland White Terrier, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance